VIDEO EXCLUSIVE: Director Ed Zwick On ‘Trial By Fire,’ Capital Punishment

 The director noted that the fact the pair met “at random” in such heartbreaking circumstances is a strong commentary on what often happens in real life.

 “It’s all about finding the people who can inhabit those words,” said Zwick of the casting process for the film before praising Dern.
 “Laura, her work speaks for itself but I knew certain things about her.
-I knew her to be an activist, to be an extraordinary empath, a deep listener.
+I knew her to be an activist, to be an extraordinary empath, and a deep listener.
 I felt she had all those qualities.”

 Zwick said he had seen O’Connell’s past work in the 28-year-old actor’s native England.
 O’Connell is known for his role in the British series Skins.